Onsite Sewage Management

 Council's Environmental Health Officers will be progressively implementing the On-site Sewage Management Strategy.
 Fees for these inspections will apply as per Council's Management Plan.

 - alterations are made to an existing system.
 This includes new and altered plumbing and drainage works.

 - ongoing approval to operate an OSSMS is required.

 Once an approval of installation is issued, work may commence.
 As Council is responsible for ensuring the installation the proposed system is in accordance with the specifications and the geotechnical report a number of mandatory inspections are required at certain stages of the installation process.
-These are outlined in the installation approval.

 The Easy Septic Guide booklet shows how to manage your wastewater treatment system safely.